please note: cml is currently open for playdates on Thursdays-Sundays. please visit our playdates page to make a reservation.

 – Come for Free! any Charleston County resident can check out a membership card at a local library branch to receive unlimited admission for up to 6 people in the same household for one week!

 Interested in giving the gift of play?
-In addition to gift memberships, CML also offers gift certificates that can be used for admission, memembership, classes and birthday parties.
+CML offers gift certificates that can be used for admission, classes, and birthday parties.
 These gift certificates come in any amount and can be purchased over the phone, then mailed to either you or directly to the gift recipient.
 To purchase a gift certificate, contact Katrina at 843.853.8962 x231 or katrina@exploreCML.org.

 CML offers a variety of snacks to cure those mid-morning and mid-afternoon cravings.
 From Cheese Its to Yogurt to Dippin Dots, we have your snacks covered.

 Hint: You can always pack a lunch and eat outside at a picnic table in the CML Garden!
-There are also a number of delicious restaurants within walking distance, including Cupcake and Moe’s Southwest Grill.
+There are also a number of delicious restaurants within walking distance.

 Your Comfortable Clothes

-CML hosts a full Art Room and an interactive water room.
-While we have smocks for both rooms and our paint is washable, you may want to leave your Sunday’s best at home…
+CML hosts a full Art Room and many interactive rooms.
+While we have smocks and our paint is washable, you may want to leave your Sunday’s best at home…

 Museum Photography and Videography Policy